skedgo/tripgo-api/docs/index.md

 ### 3. Where to go from here?

 1. If you're an app developer, take a look at our open source TripKit **SDKs for [iOS, macOS](https://ios.developer.tripgo.com), and [Android](https://android.developer.tripgo.com)**.

 2. If you're a web developer, take a look at our **[React SDK](https://react.developer.tripgo.com/)**, or check out our **[Leaflet Plugin](https://github.com/skedgo/leaflet.tripgo.routing)** (see [Demo](https://skedgo.github.io/leaflet.tripgo.routing/)).

 3. If you're a backend developer, dive into the [**API specs**](/specs), which are available in OpenAPI (formerly Swagger) format. <!-- 4.
 Continue reading with our [in-depth **guides**](guides). -->

 4. If you know how to debug a web app, look at the network activity for [our web app](https://tripgo.com/) to get an idea of which API calls to use when.
 (Filter for "satapp".)

-5. To talk to us and other developers using our API, join our [Slack team](http://slack.tripgo.com/) by **[self-invite](http://slackin.tripgo.com/)**.
+5. To talk to us and other developers using our API, join our [Slack team](http://slack.tripgo.com/) on **[this page](https://join.slack.com/t/tripgoapi/shared_invite/zt-8lvammsg-4CwTh9h0dm7etIFgey3r7A)**.